What is Naoya Inoue's Record?

 Some potential future fights for Inoue include Gervonta ‘Tank’ Davis, Vasyl Lomachenko, Luis Alberto Lopez, Srisaket Sor Rungvisai and Kazuto Ioka.

-Naoya Inoue is to face Luis Nery next on Monday 6th May 2024.
-The fight will take place at Tokyo Dome, Tokyo, Japan.
-The card will be broadcast by Sky Sports Action in the UK, and ESPN+ in the United States.
+Naoya Inoue is to face TJ Doheny next on Tuesday, September 3rd, 2024.
+The fight will take place at Ariake Arena, Koto-Ku, Japan.
+It will be broadcast on ESPN+ in the United States.

 What are some recent Naoya Inoue results?